nusenu/tor-relay-operator-ids-trust-information/README.md

 For this example walkthrough, the local configuration on the trust information consumer contains a single trust anchor:
 ```
-example.com
+example.com:
 ```

 A trust information consumer performs these steps:

-1. fetch https://example.com/.well-known/tor-relay/trust/trusted-aroi.txt and ensure that the certificate is valid.
 1. query the DNS TXT record `trusted-aroi-hash._tor.example.com` and ensure it is DNSSEC-signed.
+2. abort if the TXT record is not signed, does not exist or is not formated as expected.
+3. fetch https://example.com/.well-known/tor-relay/trust/trusted-aroi.txt and ensure that the TLS certificate is valid.
-1. ensure the SHA512 hash of the `trusted-aroi.txt` file matches the one provided in the DNS TXT record (from step 2) the `trusted-aroi.txt` file contains:
+4. ensure the SHA512 hash of the `trusted-aroi.txt` file matches the one provided in the DNS TXT record (from step 1) the `trusted-aroi.txt` file contains:
 ```
 example.org:1